Teradata/developer-resources/docs/install-ai-unlimited/Before you begin.md

     RoleDefinition Id:
 	```

-***These are the required parms, but the customer's org may require more.
-Can't put a table (of the full set) in a code block.***

 </TabItem>
 <TabItem value="azure" label="Azure">

-When you install the manager using an Azure Resource Manager (ARM) template, and you'll provide network and security details.
+When you install the manager using the Azure Resource Manager (ARM) template, and you provide network and security details.

 You can copy this template to get these details from an admin.
 Or, get them from the Azure Portal.